Quiet Biology

 [6]Sections 3, 7Albertsen grade-stratified 20-year outcomes: Gleason 6 ≈6% disease-specific mortality; competing mortality analysis

-[18]Section 5ProtecT: three-way RCT of prostatectomy, radiotherapy, active monitoring; ~1% PCa mortality at 10 years across all groups; treatment harm profile documented rigorously
+[18]Section 5ProtecT: three-way RCT of prostatectomy, radiotherapy, active monitoring; ~1% PCa mortality at 10 years across all groups; treatment harm profile documented rigorously.
+Confirmed at 15 years by Hamdy et al., NEJM 2023.

 [19]Section 6Carter: PSA velocity as diagnostic and prognostic signal; rate of rise predicts PCa development and disease-specific mortality independent of absolute level